-The armbar itself is a submission hold with which you control your opponent’s shoulder with your hips and break the arm using your core.
-Typically, we’d use the leg that’s under the armpit to climb up and stomp onto our partner’s shoulders, but Mr. Gracie gives a high-guard variation that will kill many of their defensive reactions.
-This is a GI move that can perhaps be modified to work no-GI with an armdrag-cross grip.
+The arm lock itself is a submission hold with which you control your opponent’s shoulder with your legs and place pressure on their elbow.
+Typically, we’d use the leg that’s under the armpit to climb up and stomp onto our partner’s shoulders.
+However, Roger Gracie gives a high guard variation that will kill many of their defensive reactions.
+This is a GI move that can perhaps be modified to work no-GI with an arm drag cross grip.

 Breaking Down the Roger Gracie Closed Guard Arm Lock

 Whenever you get the closed guard the first thing you ought to focus on are grips.
 Either that or you’ll be working to break posture by pulling their head down or trapping a head and an arm.
 In this case, Mr. Gracie tells us to work the grips first.

 The grip of choice is a cross-grip on the sleeve followed up by a cross-collar grip with the other arm.
 The reason for doing this is killing your opponent’s ability to swim over your collar-grip and breaking it with their forearm.
 This grip is essential for setting up the sneaky Roger Gracie arm lock.

 Once you’ve got both grips set up, the goal is to get to high guard.
 It involves climbing high onto your opponent’s shoulders and bring the collar-grip elbow down to your hip.
 A key moment is to do it over the crook of your opponent’s arm that you’re attacking.
 This traps in place and provides you with the correct leverage point for a submission.

 This combination of a cross sleeve and cross collar grip, along with the high guard provides a very tight control positon.
 From there, you only need one more step to finish the arm lock.
 While you can do it against a static opponent, expect people to try and step up the moment you lock their shoulder in the high guard.
 This actually makes things worse for them – just swing a leg over and you get every tight finish!